Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums

 Visualizations are increasingly central to the practice of science.
-They are used across scientific disciplines to analyze phenomena, from changes in our microbiomes to shifts in our climate.
-As more visualizations are created by scientists, they have been increasingly present in science museums.
-In the last decade, there have been significant efforts to bring scientific and information visualizations to science museums.
-Visualizations provide museums an opportunity to give the public an understanding of scientific insights.
-There have been several large-scale efforts to adapt visualizations for the public: the National Oceanic and Atmospheric Administration's (NOAA's) Science on a Sphere presents earth systems datasets such as tsunamis, climate models, and sea surface temperature on a large spherical display for aquariums and museums~\cite{SOS}; DeepTree visualizes evolutionary data for exploration on a tabletop interface in natural history museums~\cite{DeepTree}; MacroScope ports scientists and others into a large interactive display for a wide range of academic and museum settings~\cite{Smit2018}; and Living Liquid created interactive visualizations for hands-on museum environments~\cite{JMa2012}.
-Each of these projects, as well as many others, contributed to our understanding of the opportunities and limitations of visualizations in museum settings.
-All of these projects, however, visualized concepts, such as currents, weather, evolutionary trees, or migration paths that are already somewhat familiar to the public.
+They are used across a range of scientific disciplines to analyze phenomena, such as changes in microbiomes and shifts in climate.
+There have been several large-scale efforts to develop scientific and information visualizations for the public: the National Oceanic and Atmospheric Administration's (NOAA's) Science on a Sphere presents earth systems datasets such as tsunamis, climate models, and sea surface temperature on a large spherical display for aquariums and museums~\cite{SOS}; DeepTree~\cite{DeepTree} visualizes evolutionary data for exploration on a tabletop interface in natural history museums; MacroScope~\cite{smit2018macroscope} ports a range of visualizations into a large interactive display for a wide range of academic and museum settings; and Living Liquid~\cite{JMa2012,hsueh2016fostering} created interactive visualizations for a hands-on museum environment.
+Each of these projects, as well as many others~\cite{tGeller2006,schmidt2007,hinrichs2011}, have contributed to our understanding of the opportunities and limitations of visualizations in museum settings.
+However, these projects visualized concepts such as currents, weather, evolutionary trees, and migration paths that the public has familiarity with.